Forricide/still-feel-alive/Chapter 9.md

 The first thing that hits her is the *smell*.
 It's blood and chemicals, a disgusting mix like some kind of dilapidated hospital.

 She scans her surroundings.
 Gregor is to her right; he hasn't noticed her yet.
-Some part of her mind connects him with the thick smell of chemical.
+Some part of her mind connects him with the thick chemical stench.
 He's spewing something vile-looking at- at an *army*, a hundred or two hundred men surging towards him, brandishing all sorts of weapons.
 As it gushes over them, dozens fall to the ground, writhing and screaming.
+Dying.

 The laptop drops from her grip, completely forgotten, as she stares.